There are several major festivals in January, February and March in Reykjavík.

 Following Design March is Reykjavik Fashion Festival and at this event the spotlight is on fashion designers.
 The lineup is a mix of known Icelandic and international designers.
 Icelanders are known for their creativity and RFF shows that creativity in fashion.
 Numerous concerts and small events are scheduled during the festival and the streets of Reykjavik become full of trendy people checking out the new hot designers.
 More info on RFF here.

 During these deep winter months there are very few big events planned around the country but of course there is always something going on.
-Plus, the northern lights are on full display during winter, you can always check them out like I am doing in the below pic. :)
+Plus, the northern lights are on full display during winter, you can always check them out. :)

 Have a nice January, February and March!